Paignton Picture House: Restoration

 The cinema was bought from the Paignton & Dartmouth Steam Railway by The Paignton Picture House Trust with a grant of £40,000 from Historic England and funding from Torbay Council.
 A further £49,000 was obtained from the Coastal Revival Fund to make the building safe and open the building for tours.

 The Paignton Picture House Trust has been awarded a grant by Historic England of £206,680 towards the restoration, covering the full cost of essential repairs to the intricate stone work and unique stained glass windows.
 In December 2021, the first stage of the restoration project was completed, with the exterior of the building cleaned and repaired.

-The trust received in March 2022 £3m from the Department for Digital, Culture, Media and Sport to continue restoration for an opening in 2025 after a planning application is submitted summer 2022 and work starting in 2023.
+In March 2022 Torbay Council and partners received nearly £3m from the Cultural Development Fund (Department for Digital, Culture, Media and Sport) to continue restoration for an opening in 2025.
+A planning application was due to be submitted summer 2022 and work starting in 2023.
+The Cultural Development Funding included over £2.4m for capital works at the historic cinema, and followed an earlier Torbay Council commitment of £1.25m from its £13.36m Future High Streets Fund for Paignton, allocated by the then government's Department for Levelling Up.

+In 2024, due to spiralling costs and a budget shortfall, the Paignton Picture House Trust requested further funding from Torbay Council, which was agreed by councillors at the Cabinet meeting on 26 November 2024.
+Restoration work began in early 2025.